xzhou99/Dtalite_NeXTA_package/README.md

 -  Summary plot based on a wide range of categories and MOEs

-DTALite/NeXTA applications in United States
+DTALite/NeXTA applications in The United States

 ![maps](Images/Project_US.png)